anfelipecb/AI-Augmetnted-Deliberative-Committee/docs/project_report.md

 response = invoke_agent(persona["id"], sys_prompt, prompt, None)
 ```

 **Agent invocation.** The `invoke_agent` function sends the system prompt and messages to the Anthropic API.
 For Round 2 and 3, `conversation_history` can include prior rounds so the agent sees the deliberation so far.
 For Round 1 (scoring), the API uses Anthropic structured outputs: a JSON schema is passed via `output_config.format`, and the model is constrained to return valid JSON.
-Round 3 uses prompt-only JSON; when the model returns prose (e.g. after seeing the long deliberation transcript), scores fall back to Round 1.
+Round 3 uses a scores-first prompt: agents put Impact, Fiscal, Sustainability, and Verdict at the very beginning of their response, then commentary; JSON is optional at the end.
+This improves parseability when the model adds prose.
+When parsing fails, scores fall back to Round 1.

 ```python
 # src/agents.py: API call (with optional output_schema for scoring rounds)